We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Starting a claim

-It’s likely you have a lot of questions and we would be happy to answer them for you.
+It’s likely you have a lot of questions about how to claim for hospital negligence and we would be happy to answer them for you.
 We offer every new medical negligence client an initial consultation during which you can tell us about your situation and get the answers you need.

 You will then be able to make an informed choice about what to do a next, with no pressure from us to pursue a claim unless you are completely comfortable doing so.